-New in version 1.8.1, users can post-process the results to exclude clonal clusters that have fewer genomic alterations.
+When correctResults=TRUE, the results will be post-processed to exclude clonal clusters that have fewer genomic alterations.
 Users can specify the minimum proportion of the genome altered for any subclonal cluster using proportionThreshold and the minimum proportion of clonal events for the clonal (highest cellular prevalence) cluster using proportionThresholdClonal.
-The function returns the post-processed convergeParams and results objects in a 2 element list.
+The function returns the post-processed convergeParams and corrResults objects in a 2 element list.